austinsasko/docker-compose-monitoring-tutorial/README.md

   - [Discord Bot Frontend](bot.REPLACE_ME_DOMAIN.com)
   - [Discord Bot Staging Frontend](bot-staging.REPLACE_ME_DOMAIN.com)
   - [PHPMyAdmin](pma.REPLACE_ME_DOMAIN.com)

-Note: If you are unable or prefer not to run the script (Steps are a WIP and Experimental)
-1. Generate an SSH key that docker compose will use to communicate with the server
-2. Create a remote context for docker to use so it knows your docker commands run remotely
-3. Find all mentions of "REPLACE_ME" in this repo and replace it with your own values
-4. Move all the .example files to non-example files
-5. Load the SSH public key into the remote server, install docker-ce and node_exporter

 ## Description
 This repository is intended to imitate a full enterprise stack for any dockerized app (in this case its a Python discord bot).